 “It was a time where there were music boxes everywhere but Keith had lots of them which needed repairing,” said John.
 “No-one knew how to mend them properly so he and Cliff devised all the methods needed to repair them.”

-It was in London he met his now former wife Eva and her three children Theresa, Tudor and Dominic.
-After marrying, Keith and Eva had two children of their own together, James and Melissa.
+It was in London he met his now former wife and her three children.
+After marrying, they went on to have two children of their own together.

 In 1987, Keith and his wife and children moved to Northleach and Keith Harding’s World of Mechanical Music was born.
 Cliff moved with them and was his business partner for 50 years.
 After Cliff’s death three years ago, John said Keith was “never the same again”.

 Following his move to Northleach, Keith threw himself into everything he could in the community.
 He was an active member of Cotswold Canal Trust, a member of Cirencester Church Choir and Cirencester Male Voice Choir.

 Keith and his wife divorced 15 years after moving to the Cotswolds and soon after, a chance meeting led him to meet John.

 “He was an absolutely incredible character to talk to and we struck up a friendship immediately,” said John.
 “We adopted each other’s hobbies.
 I would go with him to help clear the canals and he would help me in the kitchen at Swindon and Cricklade Railway.”